Fall of Constantinople: Final assault

 Preparations for the final assault began in the evening of 26 May and continued to the next day.
 For 36 hours after the war council decided to attack, the Ottomans extensively mobilized their manpower for the general offensive.
 Prayer and resting was then granted to the soldiers on 28 May before the final assault would be launched.
-On the Byzantine side, a small Venetian fleet of 12 ships, after having searched the Aegean, reached the Capital on 27 May and reported to the Emperor that no large Venetian relief fleet was on its way.
+On the Byzantine side, a small Venetian fleet of 12 ships, after having searched the Aegean, reached Constantinople on 27 May and reported to the Emperor that no large Venetian relief fleet was on its way.
 On 28 May, as the Ottoman army prepared for the final assault, mass religious processions were held in the city.
 In the evening, a solemn last ceremony of Vespers was held in the Hagia Sophia, in which the Emperor with representatives and nobility of both the Latin and Greek churches partook.
 Up until this point, the Ottomans had fired 5,000 shots from their cannons using 55,000 pounds of gunpowder.
-Criers roamed the camp to the sound of the blasting horns, rousing the Ghazis:
+Criers roamed the camp to the sound of the blasting horns, rousing the Ghazis.

 Shortly after midnight on Tuesday 29 May, the offensive began.
 The Christian troops of the Ottoman Empire attacked first, followed by successive waves of the irregular azaps, who were poorly trained and equipped and Anatolian Turkmen beylik forces who focused on a section of the damaged Blachernae walls in the north-west part of the city.
 This section of the walls had been built earlier, in the 11th century, and was much weaker.
 The Turkmen mercenaries managed to breach this section of walls and entered the city but they were just as quickly pushed back by the defenders.
 Finally, the last wave consisting of elite Janissaries, attacked the city walls.
 The Genoese general in charge of the defenders on land, Giovanni Giustiniani, was grievously wounded during the attack, and his evacuation from the ramparts caused a panic in the ranks of the defenders.